 COLEEN KLASMEIER leads the firm’s Food, Drug and Medical Device Regulatory practice within the global Life Sciences team, managing matters on behalf of the world’s leading biopharmaceutical, medical technology, and food and consumer product companies.
-Since joining Sidley from the Office of the Chief Counsel at the Food and Drug Administration in 2005, Coleen has concentrated her practice on regulatory strategy and risk management, and on FDA litigation and dispute resolution.
+Since joining Sidley from the Office of the Chief Counsel at the Food and Drug Administration in 2005, Coleen has concentrated her practice on FDA litigation and dispute resolution, and on regulatory strategy and risk management.
 She has been deeply involved as FDA regulatory counsel in defending numerous off-label marketing investigations, as well as in a wide variety of product liability, consumer fraud, Hatch-Waxman, criminal, and appellate matters on behalf of life sciences industry clients.

 Coleen serves as FDA regulatory counsel to such companies as GlaxoSmithKline, Kimberly-Clark and Roche Diagnostics.
 Coleen’s experience includes:

-- Representing medical technology and consumer product companies in jurisdictional disputes with FDA, most recently resulting in a successful appeal of an Office of Device Evaluation (ODE) determination under Section 513(g) of the FDCA for a cosmetic product;
+- Successfully representing medical technology and consumer product companies in jurisdictional disputes with FDA, including a successful challenge to an Office of Device Evaluation (ODE) determination under Section 513(g) of the FDCA that a cosmetic product was properly regulated as a medical device;

-- Representing general hospital use device manufacturers in disputes with FDA's Office of Regulatory Affairs (ORA) arising out of Quality System Regulation (QSR) investigations;
+- Successfully representing general hospital use device manufacturers in disputes with FDA's Office of Regulatory Affairs (ORA) and CDRH arising out of Quality System Regulation (QSR) investigations;

-- Serving as FDA counsel in multiple off-label enforcement actions and internal reviews for major biopharmaceutical and medical device manufacturers;
+- Serving as FDA counsel in multiple off-label enforcement actions, DOJ investigations (both civil and criminal), and internal reviews for major biopharmaceutical and medical device manufacturers;

 - Serving as FDA counsel in numerous litigation matters:

 - United States v.
 Caronia, 703 F.3d 149 (2d Cir.
 2012) (counsel for amicus curiae Medical Information Working Group);